Noncommutative Laplacian and numerical approximation of Laplace-Beltrami spectrum of compact Riemann surfaces: Matrix regularization of the Laplace-Beltrami operator

-From this action, one can get a foliation of $\mathrm{\Sigma}$ using $\mu$ as a Morse function following the previous section.
+As explained in Section \ref{Section2}, from this action one can get a foliation of $\mathrm{\Sigma}$ using $\mu$ as a Morse function following the previous section.
 Hence, the restriction of functions on $\mathrm{\Sigma}$ to a leaf $\mu^{-1}(\lambda)$ admits a Fourier decomposition.
 In particular, we can write the formal Fourier series of the coordinate functions:

 along with their truncations.
 We will now assume some regularity on the Fourier expansion and consider that all the functions considered from now on have a restriction in $C^\infty(S^1)\cap L^2(S^1)$.
-In particular, for any such, we have:
+In particular, for any such function, we have:

 In order to define a quantization map, we also discretize the $z$ coordinate for $z\in [a,b]$: for $ N>0$,